Hiking South into the Rock Lake trail junction on the Tahoe to Yosemite Trail.

 As the trail brings us down approaching water level towards the head of the reservoir, but before the trail turns Southwest around the top of the reservoir, we notice fine flats off to our Right under rich forest cover in near proximity to the reservoir, while we are still hiking along the North Shore.

-As the trail is still situated high up above the reservoir up on the side of the canyon even as we approach the top end of the reservoir, these flats are a couple of hundred yards to the Right of the Southbound backpacker, South below the trail.
+As the trail is still situated high up above the reservoir up on the side of the canyon even as we approach the top end of the reservoir, these flats are a couple of hundred yards to the Right of the Southbound backpacker, Southbelow the trail.

-The obstacles that have decorated the Tahoe to Yosemite Trail since heading South of Highway 88 continue along Spicer Meadow Reservoir.
 We get glimpses of the reservoir a we descend towards the reservoir through the dense forest cover.
 This is where the nice sites along the North Shore that I mention above are located.

 Two downed snags across the trail.
 This is why we do sit-ups.